 - Reference Check

-*Remember to pepper your interview with “what, how, why” and “tell me more” to make sure we are really understanding what the candidate is saying.
+Some questions to help you build out your phone screen document are below.
+Also, remember to pepper your interview with “what, how, why” and “tell me more” to make sure you are really understanding what the candidate is saying.

-This serves several purposes, foremost of which is to make sure the candidate actually KNOWS what the company does.
+This serves several purposes, firstly to make sure the candidate actually KNOWS what the company does.
 A surprising amount of people will blanket apply to jobs without doing the research.
-Secondly this is a great window into (a) their communication style and (b) their ability to understand and follow instructions.
+Secondly, this is a great window into (a) their communication style and (b) their ability to understand and follow instructions.

-Assimilated from one of Google’s favorite questions.
-This is different from the way most EA interviews will begin and kickstarts understanding how the candidate thinks under pressure.
-This gives a glimpse into their knowledge base and if they’re a lifelong learner or not.
+Assimilated from one of Google’s favorite questions, this is different from the way most Executive Assistant interviews will begin and kickstarts understanding how the candidate thinks under pressure.
+This also certainly gives a glimpse into their knowledge base and if they’re a lifelong learner or not.

 Candidates that lack goals, or sound like they are just regurgitating the company’s website or job posting should be screened out.
-This question allows us to see if they are aligned with the company’s goal and vibe their passion/energy around arenas that may relate to the role.
-This method might disqualify the candidate for X position, but reveal that they are perfect for Y position — pass on or store in recruiting Rolodex if that is the case.
+This question allows us to see if they are aligned with the company’s goal and vibe.
+In addition, it reveals their passion/energy around arenas that may relate to the role.
+Using this method might disqualify the candidate for the Executive Assistant position, but reveal that they are perfect for another — pass on or store in a recruiting Rolodex if that is the case.

-Try to get the candidate to list 5 to 7 strengths, asking for examples to help understand strengths in context.
+Try to get the candidate to list 5 to 7 strengths while asking for examples to help understand strengths in context.
 This is the first step in getting a holistic view of strengths and weaknesses.
-Screen out candidates if we see gaps between what the role/company needs and what the interviewee can offer.
+Screen out candidates with gaps between what the role/company needs and likewise, what the interviewee can offer.

-If you get cookie cutter responses or “I work too hard” push them for more honest answers: “that seems like a strength to me, what are you actually not good or not interested in”.
-Talented people will be able to self-assess accurately, sometimes if someone is having a hard time ask them to guess what past colleagues or bosses would say.
+If you get a cookie-cutter response or something like “I work too hard,” push them for more honest answers.
+For example, “That seems like a strength to me, what are you actually not good at or not interested in?”
+Talented people will be able to self-assess accurately.
+Sometimes if someone is having a hard time, ask them to infer what past colleagues or bosses would say.

 Saying “when” pushes for honesty.
-After each response ask “why do you think they would rate you X?”, this should allow strong candidates to reinforce and expand on their strength and weakness list.
-We will want 8, 9s, and 10s.
-Similar to NPS rating, 7s are neutral — 6 and below could be a flag for screening out based on the circumstances.
-Honesty and understanding of what went wrong and why, is critical in a good candidate.
+After each response ask “Why do you think they would rate you X?”
+This should allow strong candidates to reinforce and expand on their strengths and weaknesses list.
+Look out for scores of eight, nine and ten.
+Similar to the NPS rating, seven is neutral.
+Six and below could be a flag for screening out based on the circumstances.
+Honesty and understanding of what went wrong and why is critical in a good Executive Assistant candidate.

-Regardless of the outcome, we want to show the interviewees respect through this last step… Take notes, good questions can tell a lot about a candidate.
+Regardless of the outcome, show the interviewees respect through this last step… Take notes, good questions can tell a lot about a candidate.

 Everyone has a story, it’s our job to get the real one and truly understand the candidate to assess for the role and culture.
 Think of a person’s career “story” in the framework of chapters… each chapter represents a single job or a group of jobs that span a few years, etc.